Arinsal Ski Resort

-The skiing at Arinsal is on the Pic Negre mountain.
+The skiing immediately above Arinsal is in a high east-facing bowl above the treeline on the Pic Negre mountain.
 A lift takes skiers from the village to the mid-mountain station at Comallempla at 1950m, where there is some ski-in, ski-out accommodation.
-There is only one run back to the valley floor at the neighbouring hamlet at Cota.
-If you want to return direct to Arinsal you have to do so on the lift.
-The skiing above Comallempla is effectively in a single East-facing bowl above the treeline.
-It's best suited to beginners (Arinsal is a noted Beginners' resort with excellent ski schools) and intermediates.
-The top lift reaches above 2500m so its reasonably snowsure.
-There is no accommodation near the lifts at Arcalis, so Arinsal, Pal or La Massana are the more obvious places for skiers and boarders to find hotels and apartments.
-And whilst La Massana has the fastest connections to the slopes at Arcalis and Grandvalira, it feels more like a town than a ski resort.
-Arinsal, in contrast, does feel like a ski resort and an attractive one too.
-It’s not chocolate-box pretty and it’s ongoing development has made it rather stretched-out but overall it has enough traces of the old Andorran mountain village to give it some charm and authenticity.
-And whilst it’s more of a relaxed family-friendly type of place than an out-and-out party-resort like Pas de la Casa, it has enough lively apres-ski and nightlife for those who want to take advantage of Andorra’s inexpensive bars and clubs.
+There is only one run back to the valley floor which goes to the small hamlet at Cota.
+To return to Arinsal you either take the bus from Cota or come down in the lift from Comallempla.
+The top lift on Pic Negre reaches above 2500m so the area is reasonably snowsure.
+There are some isolated (and optional) challenges for better skiers, but most of the runs are oriented towards beginners and near novices, making Arinsal an excellent resort to learn to ski in.

+Of the Vallnord bases, most people prefer to stay in Arinsal.
+It’s not chocolate-box pretty and it’s ongoing development has made it rather stretched-out but it has enough traces of the old Andorran mountain village to give it some charm and authenticity, and you can see why people like to come here in summer as well as winter.
+And whilst it’s more of a relaxed family-friendly type of place than a full-on party-resort like Pas de la Casa, it has enough apres-ski and nightlife for those who want to have fun in the evenings and take advantage of Andorra’s inexpensive food and drink.

-There are equipment rental shops in all the Vallnord villages and towns.
-The shops tend to charge significantly more if you just walk into them when you arrive rather than book online in advance.
-ALPINRESORTS.com works with several shops in Arinsal and the other Vallnord villages and can secure large savings if you book in advance – check out their latest discounts in and around Arinsal here.
+- ALPINRESORTS.com works with several ski hire shops in Arinsal and the other Vallnord villages and can secure large savings if you book in advance – check out their latest discounts in and around Arinsal here

-SKISET also have outlets in Arinsal and the other Vallnord resorts, and will give discounts if you book online here.
+- SKISET also has ski hire outlets in Arinsal and the other Vallnord resorts, and will give discounts if you book online here